spilehx/hx-simple-web-multiplayer-server/README.md

 ## Step 2: Adding your content

 > [!NOTE]
 > Your web app page needs to be on its own webserver so that it loads directly on a URL.
-This service does not act as a webserver for your content, it will just load it in an iFrame and warp it to provide the communication connectivity!
+This service does not act as a webserver for your content, it will just load it in an iFrame and wrap it to provide the communication connectivity!

 - Open the ```docker-compose.yml``` we made in the last step and add environment variable for ```FRAME_URL``` this should be the full url of your webpage html.